thanhnguyen9/bnb/README.md

 I will add the ability for users to leave reviews on both listings and other users.
 These will be shown on the bottom of a listing detail page or a user's profile page.
 This will be implemented with a polymorphic association that connects reviews to either users or listings.
+Users will also be able to edit their profiles.
 I will do any styling needed for the pages from previous days that still need styling, and standardize the format across the whole site.